RobertLippai/brickset-tracker-spring-api/README.md

 - H2 Database (In-Memory)

 ## Current Features
-- Full CRUD operations for brick sets.
+- Full CRUD operations for brick sets and brands.
 - A RESTful API architecture.

 ## How to Run